 - StumbleUpon.
 Found Time: How To Spend The 24 Hours Of Leap Day.
 Hide captionLeap day is the perfect moment to contemplate time.

 Choose a sound In order for nature sounds to start playing choose a sound from drop-down box for one channel and drag the volume slider up.
-2. Add more sounds.
+2. Add more sounds You can add more nature sounds to composition by choosing other sounds in other channels.
+3. Pan the channel (with horizontal slider) to the left or to the right for stereo effects.
+4. If you want the sound volume to fluctuate instead of playing continuously, click on a drop-down box with a green line and choose one of interrupted lines.
 Enneagram Type #1.
 Description of Type One: The Perfectionist Ones are motivated by the need to live life the right way, including improving themselves, other people and the world around them.

 They try to avoid criticism by doing things perfectly.
 Ones have a strong inner critic or conscience; they live by an internal list of rules, and discipline themselves to do what they should do.
 Attention naturally goes to error to correct.
 Healthy Ones Are: Self-disciplined, hardworking, organized, conscientious, and productive.
 Unhealthy Ones Can Be: Rigid, inflexible, controlling, self-righteous, overly serious, and hypercritical of themselves and others.
 Enneagram Type #1 in Relationships Strengths (healthy attributes) · High ethical standards, ideals, and integrity · Devotion to practical virtues and fairness · Live by their convictions and principles, walk their talk · Diligence, industry, responsibility, and dependability · Constantly strive for improvement · Commitment to excellence · Difficulty expressing feelings.